Prospective Student FAQs

 When is the deadline for the Department DPT application?

 Applications are only accepted once a year and are only available through PTCAS.
-The deadline for the Fall 2017 PTCAS application is October 2, 2017.
+The deadline starting the DPT program in Fall 2019 is October 1, 2018.

 How do I know if my classes are equivalent to Fresno State's classes?